datacraft-dsc/DEPs/15/README.md

 ## Motivation

-The main motivations of this OEP are:
+The main motivations of this DEP are:

 * Ensure that clients can access metadata for any asset or off-chain data structure in the Ocean ecosystem
 * Ensure that the data can be verifiable and persistent within the storage system.